-The security situation Belarus is hazardous due to ongoing Russian military operations in Belarus and Russian military operations in Ukraine.
-Travel to Belarus is not advised due to the risk of arbitrary enforcement of laws, the Russian military attack on Ukraine, and Russian military operations.
+The security situation in Belarus is hazardous due to ongoing Russian military operations in Belarus and Ukraine.
+Travel to Belarus is not advised due to the risk of arbitrary enforcement of laws and the Russian military attack on Ukraine.

-The U.S. Embassy in Belarus has closed, and all U.S. consular services have been suspended.
+The U.S. Embassy in Belarus has closed.
+All U.S. consular services have been suspended.
 All U.S. government employees have departed the country.

-It is advised to exercise extreme caution and vigilance and avoid all public demonstrations.
-Belarusian authorities are known to detain individuals suspected of affiliations with opposition parties or participation in political protests.
-The Belarusian Government has arrested thousands of individuals, and Belarusian authorities have targeted independent and foreign media.
-It forced a commercial aircraft transiting Belarusian airspace to stop and land to arrest an opposition journalist.
-Belarus does not recognize dual nationality; authorities consider individuals with a Belarusian passport to be Belarusian.
+Extreme caution and vigilance

+are advised.
+Avoid all public demonstrations.
+Belarusian authorities are known to detain individuals suspected of having opposition affiliations or participating in political protests.
+The Belarusian Government has arrested thousands of individuals.
+Authorities have targeted independent and foreign media.
+They forced a commercial aircraft transiting Belarusian airspace to land to arrest an opposition journalist.
+Belarus does not recognize dual nationality.
+Authorities consider individuals with a Belarusian passport to be citizens of Belarus.

 The Belarusian Government supports Russia's attack on Ukraine, with Russian military operations taking place in Belarus and the country facilitating the launch of Russian missile strikes into Ukraine.
-There is a heightened threat of conflict ensuing within Belarusian borders.
+There is a heightened threat of conflict within Belarusian borders.
 The situation remains unpredictable and could escalate without warning.
-The following areas are considered exceptionally high risk due to the presence of Russian and Belarusian military forces: Yelsk, Rechitsa, Mazyr, Gomel, Brest, Baranovichi, and Asipovichyf.
+The following areas are considered exceptionally high risk due to the presence of Russian and Belarusian military forces: Yelsk, Rechitsa, Mazyr, Gomel, Brest, Baranovichi, and Asipovichy.
 It is illegal to photograph any military activity or establishments.

-Although the situation is calm throughout the rest of the country and Minsk, it could change quickly and without warning.
+Although the situation is calm throughout the rest of the country and in Minsk, it could change quickly and without warning.
 Some border crossings into Poland have been closed to vehicles, and more movement restrictions can be implemented at short notice, especially in the border regions.